jigx-com/jigx-docs-examples/docs/Widgets/value.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mTH88SQVn-lvJEtmPiR5__img7895iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mTH88SQVn-lvJEtmPiR5__img7895iphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Value widget with currency format" alt="Value widget with currency format"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mTH88SQVn-lvJEtmPiR5__img7895iphone13blueportrait.png" size="80" position="center" caption="Value widget with currency format" alt="Value widget with currency format"}
 :::

 :::VerticalSplitItem
 This example shows a value widget configured with an number value and a `Format` to show currency and `align` centre.
 A `component.title` is added at the `bottom` to provide additional information about the billing and quarter.

-**Examples:
+**Examples**:
-**See the complete example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/static/value-static-4x2.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/static/value-static-4x2.jigx)
-See the complete example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/dynamic/value-dynamic-4x2.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/dynamic/value-dynamic-4x2.jigx).
 :::
 ::::